javigs82/aws-lambda-books-cqrs/README.md

  - Deployment: One click deployment on top of make commands

-## Dependecies
+## Dependencies

-In order to be able to execute commands, following dependencies must be properly installed.
+In order to be able to execute commands, the following dependencies must be properly installed.

  - Linux :)
  - python 3.8